KonstantinVVictoria/lightweightglobalstate/README.md

 npm i @scythodemes/lightweightglobalstate
 ```

 1. Import
    Import to your react javascript files via **_import <variable name> from "@scythodemes/lightweightglobalstate"_**
    Import to your react typescript files via **_const <variable name> = require("@scythodemes/lightweightglobalstate")_**
 2. Create a GlobalState.js file
-   The file must have an object containing all your global properties and must export that object.
+   The file must be in your src folder and must have an object containing all your global properties and must export that object.

 #### Naming Conventions:

 1. Global variables should follow the naming convention G\_<variable name> to separate it from local state variables.
    **ex:** "G_globalProperty"

 2. Import variable convention for react javascript files is "State".
    **ex:** _import State from "@scythodemes/lightweightglobalstate"_

 #### Documentation